leonone694/JieqiBox/NOTATION_FORMAT.md

 - `initialFen`: FEN string for the initial board setup.
 - `flipMode`: Flip mode (`"random"` or `"free"`).
 - `currentFen`: FEN string for the current board state.
-- `unrevealedPieceCounts`: A dictionary of counts for each piece type in the unrevealed pool.
-- `totalMoves`: Total number of moves.

 ### moves